It's easy to bake spaghetti squash in the oven, and you can then use those beautiful golden strands in countless tasty recipes.

 - Place the squash halves, cut side down, in the prepared baking dish.
 Bake until fork-tender, about 40 minutes.

-- Transfer the cooked spaghetti squash to a cutting board and allow it to cool until easier to handle, about 10 minutes.
+- Transfer the cooked squash to a cutting board and allow it to cool until easier to handle, for about 10 minutes.